Albeoris/Memoria/README.md

     > Automatically finds the game path from Windows registry or current directory, you can provide a custom path as argument:
     > Memoria.Patcher.exe gameDirectory
 - Note: if you want Moguri Mod, use Memoria patcher after.

+## Configure

+Most crucial options are embedded in the game launcher, more in-depth configuration is available in the file Memoria.ini generated in the game directory

 ## Update